How to Become a Cosmetology Instructor

-As of 2017, the average reported salary for cosmetology instructors in the U.S. is $38,899.* But what you can make really depends on the school you work for and the city you live in.
+As of 2017, the average reported salary for cosmetology instructors in the U.S. is $38,899, according to PayScale.
+But what you can make really depends on the school you work for and the city you live in.
 Given those variables, it's possible to make more than that median.
-For instance, in 2018, the average salary of all vocational education teachers at the post-secondary level in the U.S. was more than $58,520.**
+For instance, Occupational Employment Statistics program data shows that in 2018, the average salary of all vocational education teachers at the post-secondary level in the U.S. was $58,520.

 How Does the Future Look for Cosmetology Instructors?

 The outlook for cosmetology educators looks bright.
-First, consider the fact that more than 1.2 million Americans already work in some type of personal appearance occupation.
-And the salon and spa industry often experiences growth at a higher rate than the overall economy.***
+According to the Professional Beauty Association, more than 1.2 million Americans already work in some type of personal appearance occupation.
+And the salon and spa industry often experiences growth at a higher rate than the overall economy.

-Next, consider that the U.S. is home to more than 1,860 cosmetology and barbering school establishments.
-Collectively, they employ more than 20,260 people, including many teachers.****
+Next, consider that Census Bureau data indicates the U.S. is home to more than 1,860 cosmetology and barbering school establishments.
+Collectively, they employ more than 20,260 people, including many teachers.